 About The Woodlands Diversion

-The Woodlands Diversion, founded in 2023, is a non-profit organization, 501(c)(3), whose purpose is to enrich the fine arts culture of the Woodlands and surrounding areas through immersive and diverse collaborative arts experiences.
+The Woodlands Diversion, founded in 2023, is a 501(c)(3) nonprofit organization dedicated to enriching the fine arts culture of The Woodlands and surrounding areas through immersive, collaborative arts experiences.

 With over 20 years of experience in fostering collaborative experiences, Carole has dedicated her career to promoting artistic expression, literacy, cultural and scientific exploration with students of all ages from preschool through college levels.